cobbland/cobb.land/pages/sabacc/playing-sabacc-on-roll20.md

 - Click the "Launch Game" button
 - Click the cube looking icon in the upper left of the screen and then select the "Map & Background" layer
-- Drag an image (such as the "Holo Table" image from the attached digital sabacc set) from your file system onto the virtual tabletop that you want to use as the background for your game -- it should be a 3500 by 3500 pixel JPG file -- and resize it as necessary
+- Drag an image (such as the "Holo Table" image from the attached digital sabacc set) from your file system onto the virtual tabletop that you want to use as the background for your game—it should be a 3500 by 3500 pixel JPG file—and resize it as necessary
 - Open the "Page Toolbar" by clicking the little blue page icon in the upper right
 - Hover over the "Start" page to reveal the gear button, then click on it to open the "Page Settings"
 - Decrease the page size to make it match up with your background image